gokulmvss/Mowito_3.Assignment_Solution/README.md

 <h1>Assignment Solution </h1>
 <h2>Topic:Finding Orientation on a 2D plane</h2>

-This Repository consists the solution for Assignment Provided By Mowito.
+This Repository consists the solution for Assignment Provided By Mowito.<br>
 Name: Gokul MVSS

 Objective: Given template images of the object of interest, find the object in the test image and the rotation between the object in the template image and the object in the test images.